 Microbix' primary business is the result of over three decades of experience manufacturing high quality viral and bacterial antigens - for use in the medical diagnostic testing industry.
-Its many antigen products have received widespread and longstanding acceptance by "immunoassay" diagnostic test makers, with continuing growth in demand being the general trend.
+Its many antigen products have received widespread and longstanding acceptance by "immunoassay" diagnostic test makers, with continuing growth in demand being the general trend prior to the pandemic.
 Microbix antigens are now used by over 100 diagnostics manufacturers and are the critical biology inside tens of millions of medical tests for bacterial and viral diseases.

 From 2017 until the emergence of the COVID-19 pandemic, growth in demand for Microbix' antigens had been stronger to end-customers in both established and emerging markets.
 Much of that growth was believed to be due to a number of diagnostics for infectious diseases important to public health beginning to be adopted in the Asia-Pacific region.
-In fiscal 2018, we saw the emergence of this Asian demand materialize in orders from our distribution partner for such markets, as well as from customers based in North America and Europe that were achieving growing sales into Asia.
+In fiscal 2018 and across fiscal 2019, we saw the emergence of this Asian demand materialize in orders from our distribution partner for such markets, as well as from customers based in North America and Europe that were achieving growing sales into Asia.
 While we believe Asia-Pacific demand for antigens should continue to grow over time, sales to this newer market were also adding to the quarter-to-quarter volatility of Microbix's revenues.
-In 2020, antigen demand has demonstrated further volatility as a result of the COVID-19 pandemic and its impacts on patient behaviours and global allocation of testing resources.
+From fiscal 2020, antigen demand has demonstrated further volatility as a result of the COVID-19 pandemic and its impacts on patient behaviours and global allocation of testing resources.

-Beyond COVID-19, the long-term effect of increasing Asia-Pacific test usage may be to take Microbix's potential market from being the population of North America and Western Europe to closer to the much larger overall global population.
+Beyond the COVID-19 pandemic, the long-term effect of increasing Asia-Pacific test usage may be to take Microbix's potential antigens market from being the population of North America and Western Europe to closer to the much larger overall global population.
 As a leading global supplier of such vital native antigens that has created and validated leading-edge production techniques, Microbix believes it is now well-prepared to fulfill such demand growth.

-In 2020, a further potential antigens market driver emerged in the form of the COVID-19 pandemic.
+In fiscal 2020, a different antigens market driver emerged in the form of the COVID-19 pandemic.
 While Microbix does not currently supply native or recombinant antigens for immunoassay tests for the Coronavirus that causes COVID-19 disease (properly called the SARS-CoV-2 virus), it does expect to see lasting long-term benefits within its antigens business.
-Such benefits would initially come from increased testing capacity in general, and specifically from increased testing for respiratory pathogens other than the SARS-CoV-2 virus.
-Notably, healthcare practitioners and public health authorities are likely to want a definitive diagnosis of the reason for illness if a patient tests negative for SARS-CoV-2 (i.e., if not that, then what?) and will need to know if a patient is co-infected with another respiratory pathogen if they test positive for SARS-CoV-2 (e.g., at greater risk because co-infected with an influenza virus or a resulting bacterial infection).
+Such benefits would initially come from increased testing capacity in general, and specifically from increased immunologic testing for exposure to respiratory pathogens other than the SARS-CoV-2 virus.
+Notably, healthcare practitioners and public health authorities are likely to want a definitive diagnosis of the reason for illness if a patient tests negative for SARS-CoV-2 (i.e., if not that, then what?) and may want to know if a patient is co-infected with another respiratory pathogen if they test positive for SARS-CoV-2 (e.g., at greater risk because co-infected with an influenza virus or a resulting bacterial infection).
 Microbix has begun to see its flow of orders for some of its respiratory antigens increase, as its products form an integral part of some approved tests.
-However, in the short term, patient testing for diseases other than respiratory infections are being disrupted as a result of several factors, including testing resources limitations, patient reluctance to see medical professionals for non-emergency issues, and recurring societal lockdowns.
+However, at present, patient testing in relation to diseases other than respiratory infections are continuing to be disrupted as a result of several factors, including testing resources limitations, patient reluctance to see medical professionals for non-emergency issues, and recurring societal lockdowns.
 It is important to note that these factors are not unique to Microbix, but are affecting the entire diagnostics industry on a worldwide basis.